Emmotes/ic_spoilers/docs/emergence_2.md

 * Chest: Modron Emergence Chest (Guess)
 * Chest: (Extras Unknown)

+The contents of the `Modron Emergence Chest` are as yet unknown.

 ### Modron Emergence Chest Icons

 | Shop | Inventory |